Old Testament Reading: Ezekiel 40:1–6 & Ezekiel 43:1–12

 - This view is incorrect in that it ignores the fact that this book had to do with the lives of those who first received it.
 They were said to be blessed if they kept what was in it.
 This too is said at the beginning and end of the book (1:3; 22:7) in order to keep the reader from making the error of the futurist who imagines that these prophesies will have only to do with people living in the last three and a half years of human history.

 - The dispensational view is incorrect because it cannot give a reason for thinking that this passage has to do only with the time of the end.
 The burden of proof is on them.
 Where is the gap of time?
-Why does the say, this will happen a long, long, time from now at the very end of human history.
+Nowhere does the text say, “this will happen a long, long, time from now at the very end of human history”.
 The truth of the matter is that they impose their unbiblical system upon this text, and it cannot hold the weight.

 - The dispensational view is incorrect because it is clearly out of step with the established meaning of the book of Revelation.
 The book has to do with how things will go with the people of God in the time between Christ’s first and second comings.
 First, John was shown visions concerning how things were in his day (the letters to the seven churches).
 After that he was shown visions concerning how things would be from that day forward (4:1).
 The visions that followed, with the exception of the ones that clearly depict what will happen on the last day, symbolize in general how things will be in this world for Christ’s followers.
 This has been demonstrated time and again in this sermon series.
 The point is that any Christian living at any time and in any place is able to pick up the book of Revelation and say, “I see what is depicted here in the pages of holy scripture at work in the world today.
 There are wars and rumors of wars, famines, trials and tribulations.
 The evil one is at work, but God, by his mercy, restrains him.
 And he keeps those who belong to him.”
 The hyper-literalistic, dispensational, futurist is not wrong to think that the prophesies of the book of Revelation will be fulfilled in world events.
 But they are wrong to assume that these prophesies will be fulfilled in one event only, and only in our future.
 Their interpretation of 11:1-2 as a description of a literal temple to be rebuilt in our future at which ethnic Jews will worship is yet another example of this error.
 It’s out of step with the meaning of the book of Revelation, which is clearly organized, not chronologically, but involves reputation and recapitulation.